mattdiamond/Recorderjs/README.md

 Recorder.isRecordingSupported()
 ```

-Will return a truthy value indicating if the browser supports recording.
+Returns a truthy value indicating if the browser supports recording.

 ---------